microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerbasicapprovalattachment.md

 ---
 title: "plannerBasicApprovalAttachment resource type"
-description: "Represents the approval attachment, which is added to a plannerTask."
+description: "Represents the approval attachment that is added to a plannerTask."
 author: "ShravanthiReddy"
 ms.localizationpriority: medium
 ms.prod: "planner"